beekeeper-studio/beekeeper-studio/docs/guide/README.md

 sidebarDepth: 2
 ---

+## Connecting to a Database

+The connection screen allows you to enter connection information for your database.

+Note - Beekeeper Studio does not support unix socket connections for PSQL or MYSQL, only TCP connections.

+### SSL

+There are three ways to connect to a database with SSL
+1. **Trust the server:** Connect with SSL without providing your own certificate.
+2. **Required Cert:** Connect with SSL, provide your own certs, and disable `rejectUnauthorized`.
+This is sometimes called `sslMode=require`
+3. **Verified Cert:** Connect with SSL, provide your own certs, and enable `rejectUnauthorized`.
+Ths is sometimes called `sslMode=verify`

 Once you are connected to your database Beekeeper Studio allows you to open tabs to do the following things:

 1. SQL Editor: Write and execute SQL Queries (this is what tabs do by default)